hutualive/debian/README.md

 sudo dd if=./ssbl/u-boot-dk1.stm32 of=/dev/loop18p3 bs=1M conv=fdatasync

-//ps: st use u-boot v2018.11 with their own patch, they enabled watchdog by default, so to use debian without periodically reset, I disabled the watchdog and re-compiled the firmware.
+//ps: I'm using u-boot v2018.11 with st patch, st enabled watchdog by default, so to use debian without periodically reset, I disabled the watchdog and re-compiled the firmware. you can find the patch under ./ssbl/patch as reference and readme for how to compile.

 # populate bootfs
 inside the bootfs directory, I uploaded the kernel, device tree blog and config file for dk1 and dk2 for your convenience: